 Jockey International has nothing to do with horses and everything to do with the classic men's brief (its invention).
 The nearly 140-year-old company makes men's, women's, and children's underwear and loungewear.
 Its products are sold through thousands of department and specialty stores the likes of Bloomingdale's and JCPenney.
-Jockey International licenses and distributes its apparel in more than 120 countries and holds numerous licensing agreements.
+Jockey licenses and distributes its apparel in 140-plus countries and holds several licensing agreements.
 Chairman and CEO Debra Waller and her family own the company.
 Jockey International was founded by Samuel Cooper in 1876 as a hosiery company intended to relieve lumberjacks of blisters and infections resulting from shoddy wool socks.

 Jockey makes and markets underwear, socks, thermals, sleepwear, activewear, sportswear, and loungewear.
 It serves multiple markets such as men's, women's, and children's ranges.
 It also operates a 6,000-sq.-ft. outlet under the Jockey Factory Store banner in its home city of Kenosha, Wisconsin.